Disappearance of Jennifer Kesse: Investigation

 As is customary, investigators first questioned Kesse's immediate family and close friends, to see if any of them could have had a motive to abduct her.
 Her ex-boyfriend, recently upset and wishing to get back together with her, was also interrogated, but it was concluded that he had nothing to do with her abduction.
-Her current boyfriend was also questioned but his alibi checked out, eliminating him as a suspect.
+Her current boyfriend was also questioned, but was also eliminated as a suspect.
 At the time of her disappearance, Kesse's condominium complex had been undergoing a major expansion, and many of the laborers on site were non-English speaking.
 Kesse told family members on several occasions that the construction workers constantly catcalled, whistled at, and harassed her.
 Due to the language barrier, investigators were unable to interrogate many of them.
 No other leads regarding them were discovered.

 Detectives then turned their focus to her place of employment and began questioning her coworkers.
 Her computer was taken for forensic examination, which revealed that a manager where she worked desired a relationship with her, but that she had refused his advances because she opposed workplace relationships.
 Detectives interviewed this manager multiple times but ultimately ruled him out as a suspect.
 Investigators and Kesse's friends and family remain open to the theory that she fell victim to human trafficking but consider it less likely than others.

 In May 2007, Kesse's company, led by David A. Siegel, offered a $1 million reward for information leading to her whereabouts, with a July 4 deadline and the stipulation that she had to be alive.
 It was never claimed.
 A $5,000 reward for information leading to the whereabouts of her remains was available through Central Florida Crimeline.
 The case received state and national press attention at the time of her disappearance.
 On May 2, 2008, the Florida House of Representatives unanimously passed Senate Bill 502, "The Jennifer Kesse and Tiffany Sessions Missing Persons Act", to reform how missing-persons cases are handled in Florida.

-As of June 10, 2010, the FBI has taken the case over from the Orlando Police Department; it did so at the urging of police chief Val Demings.
-The latest search for her took place in February 2014, and investigators continue to receive and pursue leads.
+As of June 10, 2010, the FBI took the case over from the Orlando Police Department; it did so at the urging of police chief Val Demings.
 In 2018, Kesse's parents filed suit against the Orlando Police Department to gain access to police records on the case.
-The lawsuit was settled in March of 2019, allowing the family access to 16,000 pages of records.
+The lawsuit was settled in March 2019, allowing the family access to 16,000 pages of records.